Mediatek-Cloud/MCS/tutorial/implementing_using_mt7681_development_board.md

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/MT7681-tutorial/smartConnection.png)

 Step 4.5 Wait for a few seconds and check if there're any devices appear on the list.
 If smart connection is successfully set, you should be able to see the device on the list.

+Click Cancel button to exit the add smart connection pop-up.

 Now you can choose to register the device by MCS mobile app (Step 5A) or to create a test device via the web console to register.
 (Step 5B).

 ####Step 5A.
 Activate an MT7681 device by MCS mobile app